It takes a few dollars and 8 minutes to create a deepfake. And that's only the start

 Like many who have been closely following the rapid acceleration in AI technology, Mollick is excited about the potential for these tools to change the way we work and help us be more creative.

-But he's among a growing chorus of people worried that this proliferation of what's know as "generative AI" will supercharge propaganda and influence campaigns by bad actors.
+But he's among a growing chorus of people worried that this proliferation of what's known as "generative AI" will supercharge propaganda and influence campaigns by bad actors.

-"I've stumbled into being a AI whisperer," Mollick laughed.
-He now requires his students to use AI, and chronicles his own experiments on his social media feeds and newsletter.
+"I've stumbled into being a AI whisperer," Mollick said, laughing.
+He now requires his students to use AI and chronicles his own experiments on his social media feeds and newsletter.

 Mollick started with ChatGPT, the chatbot from OpenAI that exploded in popularity when it debuted in November and has kicked off a race among tech companies to launch generative AI.